 The news is good in this department, too.
 Over the life of your homeownership, EnergySage estimates that you can save about $20,000 over the course of 20 years with just energy savings alone.
-Combine that will the surge in your home’s value, and you can realize a big return even if you don’t sell your home soon while the PV panels are brand new.
+Combined that will the surge in your home’s value, and you can realize a big return even if you don’t sell your home soon while the PV panels are brand new.

 Lifespan of a Solar Panel

 But, how long will your solar panels last?
 If you live in your home for 25 years, should you expect them to go kaput?
 While the average warranty on a solar panel is 20 years — that doesn’t mean their life expectancy is exactly two decades.
 According to a meta-analysis of solar studies conducted by The National Renewable Energy Laboratory, solar panels may be effective for far longer than previously thought.

 Most estimates of PV panels predicted that after 20 years, solar panels would still produce 80% of the energy that they did in the beginning.
 What the analysis by NREL found was that this figure is wrong — which is actually promising for homeowners.
 PV panels have been performing well beyond expectations!
 In fact, the degradation rate for PV panels is just 0.4% per year for panels manufactured after 2000 (and only 0.5% for older panels) and not the 1% per year that had been assumed.
 What that means is that after 20 years, you can expect your solar panels to operate at 92% of the original power.